 I modeled for Salvador Dali another three or four times; it was always the exact same routine, except that now after I collected my fifty bucks and left the hotel, one or another of his acolytes would follow me into the giant revolving door in an attempt to connect with me; I recall one of them asking if I was a hooker.

-I got acclimated to the job and my attitude quickly evolved.
-Fear of any sexual advances from Dali evaporated, yet each session (and the episode as a whole) left me feeling degraded and dehumanized.
+I got acclimated to the job and fear of any sexual advances from Dali evaporated.
+Yet each session (and the episode as a whole) left me feeling degraded and dehumanized.
 He never touched me, except for the chocolates.
 He never drew anything.
 He never asked me about myself or attempted to connect with me as a person and I never felt permission to initiate a conversation or connect with him either. #MeToo?

 In researching for this book I was shocked to learn that Salvador Dali, although married to the same woman for over 50 years, was most probably a virgin.
 His biographers say that as a child, Dali’s father showed him graphic images of the ravaging effects of venereal disease which instilled in him a lifelong fear of sexual intimacy.